materialsproject/docs/docs/methodology/pseudopotentials.md

 by VASP manual.

 The Al\_h psp was found to be definitely wrong in terms of band structure.
-There was "ghost" states found in the DOS.
+There were "ghost" states found in the DOS.

 Pb is interesting as the high e- psp shows significantly higher error in formation energies.
-We kept the high e- psp (Pb\_d) but it might be interesting to study this a little more.
-One hypothesis relies on a recent result showing that lead oxide formation energies need the use of spin-orbit coupling to be accurate.[^2] Our computations are without any relativistic corrections for valence electrons.
+We kept the high e- psp (Pb\_d), but it might be interesting to study this a little more.
+One hypothesis relies on a recent result showing that lead oxide formation energies need the use of spin-orbit coupling to be accurate.[^2] Our computations do not include any relativistic corrections for valence electrons.
 However, spin-orbit coupling is taken into account during the psp construction.
 This would explain why a psp with more core electrons (treated undirectly with SO coupling) would give more accurate results than a psp with fewer electrons.

-Bi\_d shows convergence problem and the decision on Bi has been postponed to further analysis.
+Bi\_d shows a convergence problem, so the decision on Bi has been postponed to further analysis.

-Finally, Po and At while referred to in the VASP manual are not present in the VASP PAW library.
+Finally, Po and At, while referred to in the VASP manual, are not present in the VASP PAW library.

 | element | options          | VASP  | Low elec: oxide form\_enth (exp-comp) eV per fu | High elec: oxide form\_enth (exp-comp) eV per fu | High e- conv.
 Stats | our choice | rem                                                                           |